 1.2.
 We use the e-mail address to identify you as a user, establish your Hometalk account, and let you manage your account through the Site.

 1.3.
-We use your information to send you emails with regards to your operation on the Site (e.g., account verification, notify you of changes/updates to features, alerts about your activity (as you define in your account settings), credentials change, technical and security notices), as well as to send you marketing communications (please see more details regarding this under “Marketing Messages” section below).
+We use your information to send you emails with regards to your operation on the Site (e.g., account verification, notify you of changes/updates to features, alerts about your activity (as you define in your account settings), credentials change, technical and security notices), as well as to send you marketing communications by Hometalk Inc. brands (please see more details regarding this under “Marketing Messages” section below).

 1.4.
 We may use the above information to respond to your requests and messages, including with respect to your rights as data subject, as well as to initiate contact with you on issues related to the Site or support and maintenance issues.

 1.6.
 To open a ticket on our customer support system and provide you with customer service and support.

 1.7.
 We use the data we gather in an aggregated manner, in order to gain insight on how you and other users use the Site and try and improve our Site as well as to plan our marketing and advertisements.